- Categories Arts & Culture, Workplace, Housing

 RA Summer Exhibition, 2017 – 'The Economist Building'

-DSDHA are proud to be restoring the Smithsons' Economist Plaza: one of London’s most significant urban landmarks and public spaces; widely appreciated internationally as a triumph of post-war British Brutalist architecture.
-We are working with the new owners, Tishman Speyer, to enhance the Plaza's celebrated spatial qualities and provide new contemporary, sustainable and flexible workspaces as well as a major new art gallery.
+DSDHA are proud to be restoring this iconic complex: one of London’s most significant urban landmarks and public spaces; widely appreciated internationally as a triumph of post-war British Brutalist architecture.
+We have been working with the new owners to enhance the Plaza's celebrated spatial qualities and provide new contemporary, sustainable and flexible workspaces as well as a major new art gallery.

 The Grade II* listed complex comprises an elegant raised pedestrian plaza around which three finely detailed buildings are organised: the 15-storey Economist Tower, the 5-storey Bank Building and the 8-storey Residential Building.